coinmetrics/haskell-tools/README.md

 # Haskell-based CoinMetrics.io tools

-These tools are used by CoinMetrics.io team for exporting data from blockchains into analytical databases, allowing to perform SQL queries, for instance, generating aggregated information on Ethereum tokens.
+These tools are used by CoinMetrics.io team for exporting data from blockchains into analytical databases and monitoring full nodes synchronization state.

 ## Status